open-contracting/standard/docs/primer/what.md

-# What is OCDS and why use it?
+# What is the OCDS and why use it?

 ```{admonition} Objectives
 :class: note